UKHO/docs/docs/software-engineering-policies/SourceControl/SourceControlPolicy.md

 ## Build / Release Configuration

-Build and release pipelines should be under source control using yaml builds.
+Build and release pipelines should be under source control using YAML builds.

 Secrets should be provided by variable groups and possibly backed by a keyvault to allow for ease of maintenance.